h2oai/h2o-2/h2o-docs/source/userguide/adminjobs.rst

 **Cancelled**

-  A column indiciating whether the job was cancelled.
+  Displays "true" if the job was cancelled or "false" if the job was not cancelled.

 **Result**

-  A column indicating the status of the job.
+  Displays the status of the job (for example, "OK" or "FAILED").